-Efabless Launches chipIgnite With SkyWater To Bring Chip Creation to the Masses
+Efabless Launches chipIgnite with SkyWater to Bring Chip Creation to the Masses

+- SkyWaters open source SKY130 process is the first node to be used to fabricate chips for the program

+- Initiative removes access barriers by significantly reducing cost and the need for deep semiconductor experience to design chips

-Efabless, a community chip creation platform, today announced the launch of its new chipIgnite program to bring chip design and fabrication to the masses and a collaboration with SkyWater+Technology (NASDAQ: SKYT) for the first node supported in the program.
+SAN JOSE, Calif. and BLOOMINGTON, Minn., May 20, 2021 (GLOBE NEWSWIRE) -- Efabless, a community chip creation platform, today announced the launch of its new chipIgnite program to bring chip design and fabrication to the masses and a collaboration with SkyWater Technology ( SKYT) for the first node supported in the program.
 The chipIgnite program expands upon the SKY130-based open source chip manufacturing program sponsored by Google and supports private commercial designs that include non-open source IP.
 This initiative represents another step forward in the industry to broaden access to chip design by giving people the ability to more easily create and fabricate chips.

 SkyWaters open source 130 nm CMOS platform will be used to fabricate chips for the chipIgnite program.
 The automotive-grade mixed-signal platform is well suited for IoT and edge computing as it is in a sweet spot for enabling a combination of both digital and analog circuit performance with embedded non-volatile memory for a wide range of SoC architectures.
 The program provides users 10 mm2 of total project area with fabrication for projects using the SkyWater Open Source PDK.